Ted Woolsey: At Square

 During this time, Nintendo of America (NoA) had strict policies regarding what kind of content could appear in games on the Super Nintendo Entertainment System (SNES).
 The 1993 congressional hearings on video games had made NoA especially sensitive to "controversial" video game content, such as violence, sexuality, religion, and profanity.
 As a result, Woolsey had to avoid or write around these topics and translate the words at the same time.
 He would fly to Japan for a typical project and have about thirty days to translate a script based on the finished Japanese version of the game, which had been broken up idiosyncratically by programmers to fit in cartridge memory.
 He made a nearly finished translation of Final Fantasy V before Square canceled the overseas release.
 By the time he worked on localizing Final Fantasy VI (retitled Final Fantasy III in the United States), he was familiar enough with NoA's policies to anticipate potential violations and proactively reframe them while retaining as much of the original context and drama as possible.
 Another challenge was the limited storage space on SNES cartridges.
-English requires roughly twice as many letters as Japanese to convey the same meaning, which forced Woolsey to cut down the scripts to fit within the cartridge memory.
+English requires roughly twice as many characters as Japanese to convey the same meaning, which forced Woolsey to cut down the scripts to fit within the cartridge memory.
 Together, these changes have become known as "Woolseyisms" and are the subject of both criticism and praise.
 A famous Woolseyism is Kefka's exclamation, "Son of a submariner!"; the line was changed entirely from Japanese "Heee!
 Damn it!" (ヒーーー　くっそー！, Hī kusō) to avoid profanity and inject character into the script.
 Other titles he localized included Final Fantasy Mystic Quest, Secret of Mana, Capcom's Breath of Fire, and Chrono Trigger.
 While at Square, Woolsey received fan mail from players who enjoyed games he worked on, as well as hate mail from people who believed his translations were inaccurate.
 In addition to localization, Woolsey was in charge of marketing for Square.